szgabsz91/npm-maven-extension/README.md

                               extracted resources can be referenced by your client web application.
 * [npm-maven-extension-demo](demo): a Spring Boot demo application that contains a single HTML page that displays a Bootstrap based welcome page.
 Bootstrap is downloaded using the custom extension.

+The site documentation of this project can be found on [Github Pages](https://szgabsz91.github.io/npm-maven-extension/introduction.html).

 ## Requirements